Are you afraid to solder copper pipes?

 The one downside is the fact that SharkBites are expensive as all heck.
-I’m talking movie ticket prices.
+We’re talking movie ticket prices.

-But I LOVE them and SharkBites come in handy for super tight spaces.
+But we LOVE them and SharkBites come in handy for super tight spaces.

 Place the SharkBite depth tool on the PEX and make a mark with your marker.